wioletag/frontend-nanodegree-arcade-game-master/README.md

 =========================================
 ### **Overview**

-This project is part of Udacity's Frontend Web Developer Nanodegree.
+An HTML5 Canvas powered video game, developed using the best practices in Object Oriented JavaScript as a part of Udacity's Frontend Web Developer Nanodegree.
 The objective of the game is to get as many points as possible while avoiding the bug enemies.

 ### **Usage**